“Are demons supposed to be so good looking?”

 Zoe was far from believing that, but she didn’t have a choice.

-Even though Mehrdir was a greed demon and was annoying; even if he got her in a lot of trouble in the last two years and almost killed her a few times; even if he wasn’t reliable and would disappear when she needed him—now that she started to think about it, there was nothing he did that made her feel safe or help her in any way.
-Actually, she was really curious as to what kind of demon Eneizar was.
-He was handsome and he was proud.
-What else was there to him?
+Mehrdir was a greed demon and he was annoying; he got her in a lot of trouble in the last two years and almost killed her a few times;he wasn’t reliable and would disappear when she needed him—now that she started to think about it, there was nothing he did that made her feel safe or help her in any way.
+Actually, she was really curious what kind of demon was Eneizar.

 “How did you die?”
 Zoe asked further, growing brave.
 “Did you commit suicide or have you been murdered?”